 Before buying a Labrador Retriever puppy, consider this: The popularity of the Labrador make them a targeted breed of USDA commercial dog breeders, Amish dog breeders, profit breeders and online puppy broker websites known to be associated with puppy mill breeders.

-Labs make wonderful family pets and it’s because of their loyalty and popularity that make Labrador Retriever puppies an attractive business model for unscrupulous dog breeders.
+Their loyalty and popularity make Labrador Retrievers an attractive business model for unscrupulous dog breeders.
 It’s for this reason that our Puppy Mill Watchdog monitors and reports on Labrador Retriever puppy breeders, online puppy sellers and puppy broker websites know to be associated with puppy mills.

 Please do your research before you buy a Labrador Retriever puppy — or consider adopting Labrador Retriever from your local club or rescue organization!